International Human Rights Law (809M3)

 Autumn teaching

-We begin by assessing the development of the body of international legislation around human rights that started to form after World War II.
+• begin with an assessment of the development of the body of international legislation around human rights that started to develop after World War II

-The aim of this module is to prepare you for specialist optional modules in the Spring Term, as well as for dissertation research.
+The aim of the module is to prepare you for specialist options on your course as well as for the research you’ll undertake for your dissertation.

 Teaching